Serial presence detect: AMD Extended Profiles for Overclocking (EXPO)

 AMD's Extended Profiles for Overclocking (EXPO) is a JEDEC SPD extension developed for DDR5 DIMMs to apply a one-click automatic overclocking profile to system memory.
 AMD EXPO-certified DIMMs include optimised timings certified to work on Zen 4 processors.
 Unlike Intel's closed standard XMP, the EXPO standard is open and royalty-free.
 It can be used on Intel platforms.
 At launch in September 2022, there are 15 partner RAM kits with EXPO-certification available reaching up to 6400 MT/s.

+EXPO Ultra Low Latency (ULL)

+At Computex 2026, AMD announced EXPO Ultra Low Latency (EXPO ULL), an enhancement to EXPO to allow specifying additional sub-timings, including t_{REFI} (refresh interval), t_{RRD_S} (RAS to RAS delay, short), and t_{WR} (write recovery time), and to also allow specifying V_{DDP} voltage.
+EXPO ULL will be compatible with existing EXPO-compatible motherboards, though a BIOS update will likely be necessary.
+For DDR5-6000, AMD claimed a 4% increase in both average fps and 1% low fps across 30 games that it tested on a Ryzen 7 9700X CPU, versus non-ULL EXPO DIMMs.
+AMD claimed that EXPO ULL RAM kits would be at "effectively the same price points" as non-ULL EXPO kits.
+In contrast, G.Skill expected higher prices, citing a need for stricter binning.

 Vendor-specific memory

 A common misuse is to write information to certain memory regions to bind vendor-specific memory modules to a specific system.
 Fujitsu Technology Solutions is known to do this.
 Adding different memory module to the system usually results in a refusal or other counter-measures (like pressing F1 on every boot).